kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 Another technology that was investigated during development was the "Video Game Preservation Platform" Lutris@lutris - however, Lutris is more focused on game installation and management, as opposed to tracking completion and a backlog.
 This tool was useful for understanding how an application could be used to launch games, which could be a feature to implement in this project.
 The design of Lutris was also taken into account, as it contains a modern design running on a native ui framework (GTK@gtk).

 #figure(
-  caption: "A screenshot of the Lutris application."
+  caption: [A screenshot of the Lutris application. @lutris] )[
-)[
   #image("assets/lutris.jpg", height: 20%)
 ]